bmc-CompBio/SeqConCount/README.md

 ## SeqConCount

-This app counts contaminating sequences fastq files.
+This app counts contaminating sequences in fastq files.
 It uses BLAST and the NCBI nucleotide database to find taxonomy/organism information for sequencing reads.

 * Input: raw fast file
 * Output: plot about species occurrence